firefoxfoxthrot/developer-web-site/_pages/csr.md

 more agency, they can choose where those shares are stored, or even take them offline.

+The basic storage is down with [Gordian Envelopes](/envelope/), which allow for the storage of digital assets or secrets such as a seed in a secure way.
+Gordian Envelope's [Attachments](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2023-006-envelope-attachment.md) can optionally be used, to store this data in a vendor-specific manner.

 Seed reconstruction requires the user to authenticate using different, predetermined methods with each Share Server.
 They can include everything from passwords and email responses to personal